TigreGotico/ovos-flashrank-reranker-plugin/README.md

 ## Important Note on FlashRank and Llama-CPP Compatibility

-Installing FlashRank can lead to a downgrade of the `llama-cpp-python` version, which is critical for GPU support and performance, especially for large language models (LLMs).
+Installing FlashRank can lead to a downgrade of the `llama-cpp-python` version, which is critical for GPU support and performance, especially when using [ovos-solver-gguf-plugin](https://github.com/TigreGotico/ovos-solver-gguf-plugin).
 This issue is tracked in [FlashRank's GitHub repository](https://github.com/PrithivirajDamodaran/FlashRank/issues/29).

 **Workaround for GPU Support with `llama-cpp-python`:**